cran-task-views/Agriculture/task_view_ideas.md

 **Agronomic Trials**

   - *Experimental Design* : The package [agricolae][] provides extensive resources for the planning and analysis of planned field experiments.
 The CRAN task for [ExperimentalDesign](https://cran.rstudio.com/web/views/Econometrics.html) provide additional information on experimental design for a wide variety of research problems. [desplot][desplot] is for plotting maps of agricultural trials laid out in grids.
   - *Analysis* : The package [agricolae][] contains functions for analyzing many common designs in agriculture trials such as split plot, lattice, Latin square and some additional functions such AMMI and AUDPC calculations. [statgenSTA][] has functions for single trial analysis with and without spatial components.
 The proprietary software [asreml](https://www.vsni.co.uk/software/asreml) provides an R version of their mixed model fitting functions for field trial analysis (note this is not open source and also requires an annual license).
 CRAN also contains an add-on package [asremlPlus][] that provides several accessory functions to asreml.

-The package [statgenGxE][] has several functions for handling various analytical approaches for addressing genotype-by-environment interactions.
+  - *Genotype-by-environment*: The package [statgenGxE][] has several functions for handling various analytical approaches for addressing genotype-by-environment interactions.
 [IBCF.MTME][] implements item-based collaborative filtering for multi-trait and multi-environment trials.
 The package [gge][] is useful for producing GGE biplots.
+[EnvRtype][] can be used for assembling climate data, data set preparation and environmental classification.

 **Plant Breeding and Genetics**

 See the CRAN task view for [Genetics](https://cran.r-project.org/web/views/Genetics.html), which describes a broad array of packages supporting statistical genetics.
 The [Phylogenetics CRAN task view](https://cran.r-project.org/web/views/Phylogenetics.html) describes R packages supporting related topics like taxonomy, community ecology (including microbiome work).
 In addition, the R package repository [Bionconductor](https://www.bioconductor.org/) provides tools for the analysis and comprehension of high-throughput genomic data.

-  - *Linkage Mapping & QTL analysis*  The long-standing package [qtl][] provides standard functionality for qtl mapping and has accessory functions for simulating crosses.  [lme4qtl][] is a newer package for estimating QTL effects.
+  - *Linkage Mapping & QTL analysis*  There are two notable and long-standing packages: (1) [onemap][], providing MapMaker/EXP like performance and extended functionality, and (2) [qtl][] providing standard functionality for qtl mapping and  accessory functions for simulating crosses.
+[ASMap][] is for fast linkage mapping with the algorithm 'MSTmap'.
+[MapRtools][] is another linkage mapping package.
+A linkage map can be visualized with [LinkageMapView][].
 For polyploids, the packages [mappoly][] and [polymapR][] can be used for linkage mapping and the packages [qtlpoly][] and [polyqtlR][] can be used for qtl estimation.
-[MapRtools][] contains a suite of functions for building and examining linkage maps.
-A linkage map can be visualized with [LinkageMapView][].

   -*GWAS*  Genome-wide association study analysis can be conducted with [statgenGWAS][].
 GWAS models across very large number of SNPs or observations can be estimated with [rMVP][] and [megaLMM][].
-  - *Genomic Selection General Genetic Prediction* Packages supporting genetic prediction from pedigree or genetic marker data include [sommer][], [rrBLUP][], [BGLR][], [lme4gs][], and [pedigreelmm][] and the licensed software[asreml](https://www.vsni.co.uk/software/asreml).
+  - *Genomic Selection General Genetic Prediction* Packages supporting genetic prediction from pedigree or genetic marker data include [sommer][], [rrBLUP][], [BGLR][], [lme4gs][], [lme4qtl][] and [pedigreelmm][] and the licensed software [asreml](https://www.vsni.co.uk/software/asreml).
 Many of these packages have built-in functionality for data preparation steps including data imputation and calculation of the relationship matrices.
 [AGHmatrix][] provides extensive options for calculating pedigree and genomic (additive and dominance) relationship matrices. [breedR][] is a general purpose package for performing quantitative genetic analyses.

 **Entomology**